-Founded in 2013 with support provided by the Urban Drainage and Flood Control District (UDFCD), Colorado Association of Stormwater and Floodplain Managers (CASFM), Colorado Stormwater Council (CSC) and the State of Colorado Water Quality Control Division, the Colorado Stormwater Center provides education, performs training and conducts research with the goal of maintaining and improving the health of lakes, rivers and streams through proper stormwater management.
+Founded in 2013 with support provided by the Mile High Flood District, Colorado Association of Stormwater and Floodplain Managers (CASFM), Colorado Stormwater Council (CSC) and the State of Colorado Water Quality Control Division, the Colorado Stormwater Center provides education, performs training and conducts research with the goal of maintaining and improving the health of lakes, rivers and streams through proper stormwater management.

-Janice Lopitz – Keep It Clean Partnership
+- Candice Owen – Keep It Clean Partnership

-Susan Strong – City of Fort Collins
+- Susan Strong – City of Fort Collins